LoQiseaking69/LoQiseaking69/README.md

         if you are on 📲 u might need 💻🌐 to 👁️💌                 👽🔎The More correlations Regressed, The Smaller The Universe... 🧬🔺🔻

-No one tells me what they think... but i hope everyone is actually enjoying the maze of my logigryph.
+No one tells me what they think... but i hope everyone is actually enjoying the maze of my logigryph. (the "@")

 I'm navigating through the complexity of artificial intelligence and Robotics, stemming from my Data Science Studies at `Bloom Tech` where i'm learning to break down ideas pulled straight from the chest to whatever end... effector; probably🥁